-- Subd.
-2. Administration without judicial review.
-Neuroleptic (a) Psychotropic medications may be administered without judicial review in the following circumstances: - (1) the patient has the capacity to make an informed decision under subdivision 4; - (2) the patient does not have the present capacity to consent to the administration of neuroleptic psychotropic medication, but prepared a health care directive under chapter 145C or a declaration under section 253B.03, subdivision 6d, requesting treatment or authorizing an agent or proxy to request treatment, and the agent or proxy has requested the treatment; - (3) the patient has been prescribed neuroleptic psychotropic medication prior to admission to a treatment facility, but lacks the present capacity to consent to the administration of that neuroleptic psychotropic medication; continued administration of the medication is in the patient's best interest; and the patient does not refuse administration of the medication.
-In this situation, the previously prescribed neuroleptic psychotropic medication may be continued for up to 14 days while the treating physician: - (i) is obtaining a substitute decision-maker appointed by the court under subdivision 6; or - (ii) is requesting a court order authorizing administration of psychotropic medication or an amendment to a current court order authorizing administration of neuroleptic psychotropic medication; - (4) a substitute decision-maker appointed by the court consents to the administration of the neuroleptic psychotropic medication and the patient does not refuse administration of the medication; or - (5) the substitute decision-maker does not consent or the patient is refusing medication, and the patient is in an emergency situation. - (b) For the purposes of paragraph (a), clause (3), if a request for a substitute decision-maker or a court order authorizing administration of psychotropic medication is made to the court within 14 days, the treating physician may continue the medication through the date of the hearing or until an order is otherwise issued by the court. - Subd.
+- (i) is obtaining a substitute decision-maker appointed by the court under subdivision 6; or - (ii) is requesting a court order authorizing administering psychotropic medication or an amendment to a current court order authorizing administration of neuroleptic psychotropic medication; - (4) a substitute decision-maker appointed by the court consents to the administration of the neuroleptic psychotropic medication and the patient does not refuse administration of the medication; or - (5) the substitute decision-maker does not consent or the patient is refusing medication, and the patient is in an emergency situation. - (b) For the purposes of paragraph (a), clause (3), if a person requests a substitute decision-maker or requests a court order administering psychotropic medication within 14 days, the treating medical practitioner may continue administering the medication to the patient through the hearing date or until the court otherwise issues an order.

+Subd.
 3. Emergency administration.
-A treating physician may administer neuroleptic psychotropic medication to a patient who does not have capacity to make a decision regarding administration of the medication if the patient is in an emergency situation.
-Medication may be administered for so long as the emergency continues to exist, up to 14 days, if the treating physician determines that the medication is necessary to prevent serious, immediate physical harm to the patient or to others.
-If a request for authorization to administer medication is made to the court within the 14 days, the treating physician may continue the medication through the date of the first court hearing, if the emergency continues to exist.
-If the request for authorization to administer medication is made to the court in conjunction with a petition for commitment or early intervention and the court makes a determination at the preliminary hearing under section 253B.07, subdivision 7, that there is sufficient cause to continue the physician's order until the hearing under section 253B.08, the treating physician may continue the medication until that hearing, if the emergency continues to exist.
-The treatment facility or program shall document the emergency in the patient's medical record in specific behavioral terms.
+A treating physician medical practitioner may administer neuroleptic psychotropic medication to a patient who does not have capacity to make a decision regarding administration of the medication if the patient is in an emergency situation.
+Medication may be administered for so long as the emergency continues to exist, up to 14 days, if the treating physician medical practitioner determines that the medication is necessary to prevent serious, immediate physical harm to the patient or to others.
+If a request for authorization to administer medication is made to the court within the 14 days, the treating physician medical practitioner may continue the medication through the date of the first court hearing, if the emergency continues to exist.
+If the request for authorization to administer medication is made to the court in conjunction with a petition for commitment or early intervention and the court makes a determination at the preliminary hearing under section 253B.07, subdivision 7, that there is sufficient cause to continue the physician's medical practitioner's order until the hearing under section 253B.08, the treating physician medical practitioner may continue the medication until that hearing, if the emergency continues to exist.
+The treatment facility, state-operated treatment program, or community-based treatment program shall document the emergency in the patient's medical record in specific behavioral terms.